 Edison's birthplace in Milan, Ohio was rescued by one of his daughters and is now a historic house.
 The Menlo Park lab fell into disrepair after Edison left it, but Henry Ford saved the remaining buildings by taking them apart and rebuilding them as part of his Greenfield Village museum in Dearborn, Michigan.
-Today the original site hosts an Edison memorial tower and volunteer-run education center.
-Edison's lab at Fort Myers, Florida and the twin vacation homes he and Henry Ford used down there are now a museum as well.
+Today the original site in New Jersey hosts an Edison memorial tower and volunteer-run education center.
+Edison's lab at Fort Myers, Florida and the twin vacation homes that he and Henry Ford would stay at are now a museum as well.
 Edison's laboratory at West Orange, NJ and his nearby mansion, Glenmont, are maintained by the National Park Service as Thomas Edison National Historical Park.

 Because of his numerous inventions and his influence on world history, as well as his status as one of the world's first record and film producers, he's depicted quite a lot in popular culture.
 Any help listing and organizing all of them will be appreciated!